Rowing at the 1984 Summer Olympics – Women's quadruple sculls: Heat 1

 The Romanian boat established a 2.5 second lead over the West Germans by the halfway mark and won easily.
 The French team moved past the Germans into second place over the second half, with the Canadians also (by only .02 seconds) overtaking West Germany.

 Heat 2

 The second heat resulted in an extremely close finish.
 The American boat had a half-second lead over the Danes at the halfway mark, but the Danish team closed the distance over the last 500 metres.
-The final margin for the United States was .01 seconds, allowing them to skip the repechage and go straight to the final while Denmark was forced to race in the repechage.
+The final margin for the United States was .01 seconds, allowing them to skip the repechage and go straight to the final, while Denmark went to race in the repechage.
 Italy was not competitive in this race, finishing 8 seconds after the other two boats.

 Repechage

 The repechage was held on August 1.
 The winds were calm, though the day was cooler than during the heats (16 °C).
 Of the five boats in the repechage, all but one would advance to the final—only the last place boat would be eliminated (taking 7th place).

 The West Germany boat started strong, holding nearly a full second lead at the halfway mark.
 Denmark, France, Italy, and Canada were roughly evenly spaced after that, with approximately half a second between each of those boats.
 Over the second half of the course, Denmark proved the best—passing West Germany to win by nearly 2 seconds.
 Canada was unable to gain ground on 4th-place Italy, and finished as the only boat not to reach the final.